cloudfoundry/docs-bosh/links.html.md

 ---
 ## <a id="deployment"></a> Deployment Configuration

-Given release job examples above ("web" and "postgres") one can configure a deployment that connects a web app to the database.
+Given job examples above ("web" and "postgres") one can configure a deployment that connects a web app to the database.

 ```yaml
 instance_groups: